Developer626/Moonblink-Code/README.md

 # Moonblink-Code
-Moonblinks Original code
-This is were I'm going to put Moonblinks code unedited so the code can be learned from.
+This is Moonblinks original code.
+This branch will be left uneditted for others to use.
+Please fork the code as you wish.